meaaditiya/castwave/README.md

-# CastWave: Live Audio Chat Rooms
+# CastWave: Live Chat Rooms

-CastWave is a modern, full-stack web application that allows users to create, manage, and participate in live audio chat rooms, referred to as "sessions."
-It's designed to be an interactive platform for live conversations, podcasts, and community engagement, complete with real-time features and host controls.
+CastWave is a modern, full-stack web application that allows users to create, manage, and participate in live chat rooms, referred to as "sessions."
+It's designed to be an interactive platform for live conversations, discussions, and community engagement, complete with real-time features and host controls.

 ## Key Features